|Credit Building Rating:||3.4 / 5|

 Why get the U.S. Bank Secured Visa card?

-- You have bad credit and want a card with a lower APR.
+- You have bad credit and want a no annual fee card.

 - You have several thousand dollars saved up and would like to take advantage of the Secured Visa card’s customizable credit limit.